 For this month’s love bloghop, the theme is citrus.
-I had sweets on the brain, orange sticky buns, individual lemon charlottes, orange chocolate chunk cookies of some sort, etc. After picking up an organic chicken a few nights ago my plans changed.
+I had sweets on the brain, like orange sticky buns, individual lemon charlottes, orange chocolate chunk cookies of some sort, etc. After picking up an organic chicken a few nights ago my plans changed.
 I was craving roast chicken, so why not an orange roast chicken?
 I still had sweets on the brain, so the cookies were made, and the finished brioche dough for sticky buns is resting in the fridge as I type this.
-I will be posting both, but once this chicken came out of the oven, it got the job – I knew this was going to be my #citruslove.
+I will be posting both, but once this chicken came out of the oven, it got the job.
+I knew this was going to be my #citruslove offering.

-SCREEEECH!
-Hold on!…Time to segue.
-As I type this, feeling no flow whatsoever, completely disjointed, discombobulated – I’m realizing how boring all of the above is.
-Last week I received an email from a reader…
+As I type this, feeling no flow whatsoever, completely disjointed and discombobulated – I’m realizing how boring all of the above is.
+Last week I received an email from a reader;

 “Why aren’t you as funny anymore?
 You used to crack me up.
 Are you ok?”

 There’s too many answers to that question, and that was part of my response to her.
 The rest was, “I promise it’ll return, just not in a great place right now nor flowing at the moment”, with a huge smiley emoticon at the end –>

 Maybe I should just post my food photos with poetry or songs?
 I’ve heard some of the best of both have come during ‘down times’.
 How about a Haiku?

 It’s really tough to get a good photo when everyone is begging to eat.